bediger4000/jobscheduler/README.md

 * Schedule a function to run in 5000 milliseconds (5 seconds)
 * Sleep 1000 milliseconds
 * Schedule a function to run in 2000 milliseconds

+All command line arguments are integers, alternating "how far in the future to schedule a job" and
+"how long to sleep before proceeding".

 The first function gets scheduled to run in 5 seconds, then the code sleeps 1 second,